 It is helpful to have the full name, birth date, and booking number when you call.
 This allows Mr. Nice Guy's licensed bail bondsmen post bail faster for you or your loved one.

-Who Has the Best Price on Bail Bonds in San Bernardino?
+Who Has the Best Price on Bail Bonds at Central Detention Center

 Some bail bond companies require an annual premium on the anniversary of charges, but Mr. Nice Guy never does that.
 Once you've secured a bond through Mr. Nice Guy Bail Bonds, there are no additional fees or recurring charges.
 Mr. Nice Guy will even work with you on establishing a payment plan for a bail bond, to help get yourself or a loved one out of jail when you're on a budget.
 It just doesn't get much nicer than that!

 Other online services include free warrant checks and a direct link to the most Sheriff's Department databases.

 If you need a bail bond in Southern California: if you want fast, private service at the best rates available; if you are looking for professional service, call Mr. Nice Guy toll free at (844)400-2245.

 Sending Bail Money to Inmates at the Central Detention Center

 Inmates in the Riverside Jail System have an account, which they can use to purchase snacks, hygiene items, phone cards, and writing materials through the commissary.
 Each inmate is assigned a financial account, which is maintained by the Department of Corrections in San Bernardino County.
 To make a deposit into an inmate account, you can take cash or cashier's check, but NO personal checks, to the lobby of the West Valley Detention Center.
 For online deposits, visit www.sbpackages.com or call (888) 218-7444.
 Fees may apply.